ABOUT THE PROJECT

 The What We Heard report from 2018 public engagement is now available.
 Click here to view the report.

 Thank you to everyone who has participated to date.
-We received hundreds of online comments which will help us understand the values, aspirations and concerns in relation to the Centre City.
+We received hundreds of online comments which will help us understand the values, aspirations and concerns in relation to the Greater Downtown.

 From August to October 2018, we completed three public workshops, seven pop-up events and received more online input.
 At each stage, we collected hundreds of ideas as well as important feedback on The Plan's vision and principles.